Skunk Cabbage is an erect native perennial forb growing to 2-3 feet in height.

 The inflorescence is a purplish spadix (ovoid knob shaped cluster) contained within a pointed hood-like spathe, which on this plant is mostly purple-brown and mottled with green and is 4 to 6 inches long.
 The spathe is held at ground level as the stem of the spathe is underground.

 Flowers are 4-part, bisexual, tiny, with 4 yellowish to dark red tepals (replacing both sepals and petals).
 They have 4 stamens with yellow anthers and a single style from a one-celled ovary.
-After flowering the spathe dies away and spadix, which forms the developing seeds, is surrounded by the roundish large basal leaves.
+After flowering the spathe dies away and the spadix, which forms the developing seeds, is surrounded and hidden by the roundish large basal leaves.

 Seed: The fruit that forms is a cluster of berries, bluish black to dark red-brown in color, globose or oblong to ovoid in shape, each bearing a large reddish-brown angled seed.
 Seeds fall to the ground when ripe and are the source for new plants.
 They can germinate that fall or the following spring.

 Eloise Butler's thoughts on this plant are also given below.

 Habitat: Skunk Cabbage is a plant of bogs and wet stream edges and is one of the very earliest harbingers of spring, (usually around 1st week of April in the Garden area - the earliest date was March 13).
 This plant is capable of generating a small amount of heat from the oxidation of stored starches, raising the temperature within the spathe by about 36 degrees above the ambient.
 This speeds up the flowering and helps the flower to attract pollinating insects to complete it’s cycle early in the season and even to melt any remaining snow around the plant.
 It grows from thick vertical rhizomes that terminate in whorls of fibrous roots, making transplanting difficult.
 It re-seeds itself and does not spread via the rhizome.